Software and Systems Modeling

 The journal is unique in its emphasis on theoretical foundations of

-and techniques that can lead to more effective application.
+can lead to more effective application.

-by rigorously analyzing modeling experiences.
+research and by rigorously analyzed modeling experiences.
+We invite

 - Model-based testing techniques